Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 Before the Visit: Personal Health Inventory

-Bob has never heard of Whole Health before.
-To date, he has not worked with a Whole Health Partner (a Veteran peer who has had training in how to support fellow Veterans as they do personal health planning).
+Bob has never been introduced to Whole Health before.
+To date, he has not worked with a Whole Health Partner (a Veteran peer trained to support fellow Veterans as they engage in personal health planning).
 Until today, he has never completed a Personal Health Inventory (PHI), a questionnaire designed to get him thinking in more depth about his self-care and the professional care he receives.
-Bob received a blank copy of the Brief Personal Health Inventory when he arrived for his visit and filled it out while he was waiting in the reception area.
-The 2-page PHI is being used nationwide as sites incorporate the Whole Health System model.
-(As a side note, several VA sites have found that people seldom complete the PHI when it is mailed in advance of their appointment, so it is more commonly given to them when they arrive for their visit.)
+Bob received a blank copy of the Brief Personal Health Inventory when he arrived for his visit and filled it out in the waiting room.
+The two page PHI is being used nationwide as sites incorporate the Whole Health System model.
+(Several VA sites have found that people seldom complete the PHI when it is mailed in advance of their appointment, so now it is more commonly given to them when they arrive for their visit.)

 As Bob filled out the PHI, he noticed the Circle of Health posted on a bulletin board.
 Many VA sites find it helpful to post information about Whole Health in prominent locations, such as in a waiting room, in the hall of a hospital, or in the cafeteria.
 One facility even posted the Circle of Health inside its bathroom stall doors!
-It is good to get the word out.
+Advertising whole health can increase awareness and engagement among Veterans.

-As you may already know, the Brief PHI (and the longer version, the MyStory Personal Health Inventory) are organized around the elements of the Circle of Health (Figure 2).
+As you may already know, the Brief PHI (and the longer MyStory Personal Health Inventory) are organized around the elements of the Circle of Health (Figure 2).
 The PHI allows Veterans to share information not typically covered on intake forms issued by clinics or inpatient services.
-It casts a broad net, focusing on everything from what matters most to patients, to self-care practices, to insights a person has about what their next steps should be.
+It casts a broad net, focusing on everything from what matters most to patients, to self-care practices, to insights a patient has about what their next steps should be.
 The PHIis not used instead of a standard patient history and physical, but rather, in conjunction with it and any other assessments a patient completes.
-The PHI is an important part of the Whole Health Assessment.
 For more information, refer to “The Whole Health Note: Beyond the Standard History and Physical.”

 Take a moment to look over Bob’s completed Brief PHI.